Default image

 Second Year Fellow

-Amy Meyer, MD is from from St. Louis and grew up in Oakville.
-She received a B.S. in Biology with a minor in Music from Truman State University in 2014 and a M.S. in Microbiology and Immunology in 2016 from Tulane University in New Orleans.
-She completed medical school at Mizzou in 2020, followed by a 4-year Internal Medicine/Research-Track residency at Tulane University in 2024.
-Amy enjoys live music, art, and exploring new restaurants with family and friends.
+Dr. Meyer is from St. Louis and grew up in Oakville, MO.
+She earned an B.S. in Biology with a minor in Music from Truman State University in 2014 and a M.S. in Microbiology and Immunology in 2016 from Tulane University in New Orleans.
+She completed medical school at the University of Missouri in 2020, followed by a four-year Internal Medicine/Research-Track residency at Tulane University in 2024.
+She loves to explore new restaurants and coffeeshops, especially if she can bring her dog Bennie.

 Why did you choose WashU for your ID fellowship?